wp-graphql/wp-graphql-woocommerce/docs/handling-user-session-and-using-cart-mutations.md

 You can now use this hook to create and manage cart interactions in your components.
 For instance, you can create an "Add to Cart" button that adds items to the cart, updates the quantity of an existing item, or removes an item from the cart.

-Here's an example of how you could use the useCartMutations hook within a React component using our SingleProduct component from the previous guide:
+Here's an example of how you could use the useCartMutations hook within a React component using our SingleProduct component from the previous section:

 ```jsx
 import React, { useEffect, useState } from 'react';